run-llama/llama-hub/loader_hub/google_docs/README.md

 ## Examples

-This loader is designed to be used as a way to load data into [GPT Index](https://github.com/jerryjliu/gpt_index/tree/main/gpt_index) and/or subsequently used as a Tool in a [LangChain](https://github.com/hwchase17/langchain) Agent.
+This loader is designed to be used as a way to load data into [LlamaIndex](https://github.com/jerryjliu/gpt_index/tree/main/gpt_index) and/or subsequently used as a Tool in a [LangChain](https://github.com/hwchase17/langchain) Agent.

-### GPT Index
+### LlamaIndex

 ```python
 from llama_index import GPTSimpleVectorIndex, download_loader